Ungated Product Experiences in 2023: Why You Should, And How to Do It

 1. It Lets Buyers Direct Their Own Journey

-Sales and marketers often struggle with the rise of product-led growth because doing it successfully means giving up some measure of control to your customers and users.
-Gone are the days where you can play gatekeeper and assume prospects will be willing to go along with your playbook to get acces to your products.
+Sales and marketers often struggle with the rise of PLG because doing it successfully means giving up some measure of control to your customers and users.
+You no longer hold all the information, with a big pool of prospects willing to go along with your playbook to get access to your products.

 SaaS customers are increasingly unwilling to play that game, and they’re the ones in control these days.
 You can fight it, but it’s clear the world isn’t going back to the old way—or you can get out in front of it and win more market share because you’re providing the experience buyers love.

 Forward-thinking SaaS companies use their product as a go-to-market asset throughout the buyer’s journey — not just a solution that solves customers’ problems.
 They’re making their products more user-friendly and accessible for prospects to self-serve and self-educate, even for early-stage adopters who aren’t yet customers.
-Gating your product is counter to that effort.
+Gating the content out there to sell your product is counter to that effort.

 Why would you want to make it harder for prospects to explore what you’ve spent so much time, thought, and effort to create?
 Is getting an email address enough of a trade-off to balance out that negative experience and greater site abandonment?